joshuboi77/Karasu/mcp/README.md

-# Crow MCP Server
+# Karasu MCP Server

-Model Context Protocol (MCP) server that exposes Crow CLI commands as tools for use in Cursor and other MCP-compatible IDEs.
+Model Context Protocol (MCP) server that exposes Karasu CLI commands as tools for use in Cursor and other MCP-compatible IDEs.

 ## Overview

-This MCP server allows you to use Crow directly within Cursor, making Python project formatting setup accessible to AI agents and automation.
+This MCP server allows you to use Karasu directly within Cursor, making Python project formatting setup accessible to AI agents and automation.
 The server exposes two main tools:

-- **crow_setup** - Setup formatting and linting for a Python repository
+- **karasu_setup** - Setup formatting and linting for a Python repository
-- **crow_initialize** - Initialize a new Python project with formatting setup
+- **karasu_initialize** - Initialize a new Python project with formatting setup

 ## Installation

 ### Prerequisites

 - Node.js 18+
-- Crow installed (Homebrew: `brew install crow` or `pip install crow`)
+- Karasu installed (Homebrew: `brew install karasu` or `pip install karasu`)
-- Crow must be in your PATH
+- Karasu must be in your PATH

 ### Setup